 Now for the step-by-step:

-- Figure out the specific gravity of each of the ingredients in your drink.
+1) Figure out the specific gravity of each of the ingredients in your drink.
 Recipes sometimes contain this information.
-You may need to research online or just experiment (as I had to with the Citronage).
+You may need to research online or just experiment (as I had to with the Citronge).
 Sort out your ingredients in terms of heaviness, so you can pour them in from heaviest to lightest.

-- Pour the heaviest liquor or liqueur into a or (or whatever you prefer – the broader the glass is the less noticeable the layers will probably be).
+2) Pour the heaviest liquor or liqueur into a shot glass or cordial glass (or whatever you prefer – the broader the glass is the less noticeable the layers will probably be).
 Try not to get any up on the sides – pour straight down into the center of the glass.

 Your finished result is three (or more, for the daring) distinct layers in different colors.
 Of course, this means you need to pick ingredients that aren’t too close in color if they’re next to each other (unless that’s what you want).
 This is an extremely artistic approach to cocktail pouring, and there’s no end to what you can come up with.